fpdaiber/IDD_Lab1/Readme.md

 #### c.
 How is the device powered?
 Is there any transformation or regulation of the power?
 How is that done?
 What voltages are used throughout the system?

 The device is powered via the USB cable form the computer.
+The mouse is on 94V so there has to be some transformation from the 5V USB.

 #### d.
 Is information stored in your device?
 Where?
 How?